jsoeder20/Ticket-To-Ride-Scorer/README.md

 <img width="530" alt="Screenshot 2023-12-19 at 10 13 39 PM" src="https://github.com/jsoeder20/Ticket-To-Ride-Scorer/assets/97808250/4553ece6-2f2c-4aca-ad0a-13447ed7d94a">
 </p>

-2. **Detecting Train Stations:** Similar to the train detection process, the system identifies train stations on cities, classifying them by color.
+2. **Detecting and Classifying Train Stations:** Similar to the train detection process, the system identifies train stations on cities, classifying them by color.
 In this step, another simple CNN is used to classify the spots on the game boad where train stations would be placed.
 This model was trained on over 300 labelled city spot images.

 <p align="center">
 <img width="300" alt="Screenshot 2023-12-19 at 10 14 11 PM" src="https://github.com/jsoeder20/Ticket-To-Ride-Scorer/assets/97808250/1e2b545c-e5e1-406e-b60b-61fa2914d1aa">